Xqhare/nabu/README.md

 ## Roadmap

+- Split up into v0 and v1
+    - maybe modules / features too?

 - Configuration wizard
     - For writing and reading `.xff` files containing all data needed for a project to configure itself
     - Wait for v1 maybe?